karthifairhawn/Spring-Tutorial/Spring Security with JWT/Readme.md

     }
 ```

-Remeber to allow all request without security to the above endpoint.
+Remeber to allow all request without security to the auth endpoint.

 ```java
     @Override